junwai7159/missing-semester-mit/README.md

 #### Basics
 - `git help <command>`: get help for a git command
 - `git init`: creates a new git repo, with data stored in the .git directory
+    - `git init --bare`: create bare repositories (for central repositories, does not have working directory)
 - `git status`: tells you what’s going on
 - `git add <filename>`: adds files to staging area
 - `git commit`: creates a new commit